It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 0

 When using statistical models we don’t have to do this ourselves.
 Even other tools for machine learning models will typically have a way to identify and appropriately handle categorical features, even in very complex ways when it comes to deep learning models.
-What is important is to be aware that they require special handling, but often this is done behind the scenes.
+What is important is to be aware that they require special handling, even if this is done behind the scenes.
 Now let’s do a quick example using a categorical feature with our data, and we’ll keep a numeric feature as well just for consistency.

 Call: